siliconcompiler/siliconcompiler/docs/user_guide/tutorials/bluespec.rst

 For example, to build this fibonacci example adapted from the `bsc smoke test <https://github.com/B-Lang-org/bsc/blob/main/examples/smoke_test/FibOne.bsv>`_, first copy the following code into a file called "FibOne.bsv".

 .. literalinclude:: examples/fibone/FibOne.bsv
    :language: systemverilog
+   :caption: examples/fibone/FibOne.bsv

 .. note::

-    SC's Bluespec driver script selects the module to build based on the 'design' parameter.
+    SC's Bluespec driver script selects the module to build based on the :keypath:`design` parameter.
     You must ensure that the single file passed in via the 'source' parameter contains a module name that matches the value in 'design'.

 This design can then be quickly compiled to a GDS using Python:

 .. literalinclude:: examples/fibone/fibone.py
+   :language: python
+   :caption: examples/fibone/fibone.py

 For more information on creating designs using Bluespec, see the `Bluespec docs <https://github.com/B-Lang-org/bsc#documentation>`_.